 Featuring the mildest temperatures on the island, and with plenty of history and tourist resorts in the surrounding area, it is a destination that should be able to provide you with a happy balance of a little bit of everything.

-The Elysium is a stunning, 5-star hotel, with a “wonderful” rating on booking.com, that perfectly reflects this, as it is not only luxurious but is surrounded by historical attractions and tourist amenities as well.
+The Elysium is a stunning, a luxury hotel, with a “wonderful” rating on booking.com, that perfectly reflects this, as it is not only luxurious but is surrounded by historical attractions and tourist amenities as well.

 Where To Stay In Cyprus In September?